syan212/CryptoPyX/README.rst

    pip install cryptopyx

-See below for platform compatibility and more information See Building From Source below for more information.
+See below for platform compatibility and more information.
+See Building From Source below for more information.

 Wheel Compatibility